Skip to main content

 sudo systemctl restart php8.3-fpm nginx

-Tip: Use monitoring tools such as New Relic or Datadog to track PHP-FPM metrics (pm.max_children, slow log) and fine-tune pool settings accordingly.
+Tip: Hook up New Relic or Datadog to track PHP-FPM metrics like pm.max_children and the slow log.
+You'll want to fine-tune pool settings based on actual traffic patterns, not guesswork.

 2. Enable Full-Page Cache (FPC)